Infinite Volume and Infinite Injectivity Radius: Confined subgroups of semisimple groups

 \begin{proof} The case where $\rank(H)\ge 2$ follows from \cite[page 332]{Ma} and \cite[Theorem 6.7]{Rag}.
 Therefore we may suppose that $H$ has property (T).
 Let $f:\gC\to G$ be a deformation and consider the unitary representation of $\gC$ on $L^2(G/H)$ where $\gC$ acts via $f$.
 If $f$ is a sufficiently small deformation this representation has a $(\gS,\gep)$-invariant unit vector where $\gS$ is a finite generating set for $\gC$ and $\gep=\gep(\gS)>0$ is a Kazhdan constant for $\gS$ given by property (T) of $\gC$.
 It follows that this representation has a nontrivial invariant vector which implies that the projection of $f(\gC)$ lies in a compact subgroup of $G/H$.
 By further conjugating by some element close to the identity we may assume that it lies in a fixed compact subgroup $K\le G/H$.
 By \cite[Theorem 2.6]{Wang} $\gC$ has only finitely many conjugacy classes of representations into $K$.
 Thus we deduce that eventually $f(\gC)\le H$.
 The result now follows from local rigidity of $\gC$ in $H$. \end{proof}

 \begin{cor} Let $H\lhd G$ be as in Lemma \ref{lem:Wang}.
 Let $\Lambda$ be a discrete subgroup of $G$.
 Suppose that $\Lambda$ admits a discrete conjugate limit which intersects $H$ by an irreducible lattice.
-Then $\Lambda$ intersects $H$ by a lattice. \end{cor}
+Then $\Lambda$ intersects $H$ in a lattice. \end{cor}

 \begin{proof} Let $\gD$ be a discrete conjugate limit of $\Lambda$ and suppose that $\gC=\gD\cap H$ is a lattice in $H$.
 Fixing a finite presentation $\langle\gS:R\rangle$ for $\gC$ we see that if $\Lambda^g$ is sufficiently close to $\gD$ then the map sending each $\gs\in\gS$ to its nearest element in $\Lambda^g$ extends to a homomorphism $f_g:\gC\to\Lambda^g$.
 Thus the corollary follows from Lemma \ref{lem:Wang}. \end{proof}